March 18, 2020

 We’re pleased to say we’re continuing to support people as usual in our Supported Living service.

-If any of our staff become ill, we’re still going to be bringing in staff from our other services that may have been closed.
+If any of our staff become ill, we’re still going to be bringing in staff from our other services that can spare the time.
 That means you might see a few new friendly faces around and about – but don’t worry, everyone who comes to support with you will be a fully trained PSS support worker who will be very pleased to meet you.

 If you have any worries, questions or concerns, or if you want to report a potential or confirmed of COVID-19, please give service manager Karol a call.
 You can get him on 0151 702 5536.
 Email: firstname.lastname@example.org